 Anything you buy in an online store as a consumer — a wardrobe, household supplies, entertainment — is done as part of a B2C transaction.

 The decision-making process for a B2C purchase is much shorter than a business-to- business (B2B) purchase, especially for items that have a lower value.

 Think about it: it’s much easier for you to decide on a new pair of tennis shoes than for your company to vet and purchase a new email service provider or food caterer.

-Because of this shorter sales cycle, B2C businesses typically spend less marketing dollars to make a sale, but also have a lower average order value and less recurring orders than their B2B counterparts.
+Because of this shorter sales cycle, B2C businesses typically spend less marketing money to make a sale, but they also have a lower average order value and fewer recurring orders than their B2B counterparts.

 And B2C doesn’t only include products, but services as well.

 B2C innovators have leveraged technology like mobile apps, native advertising and remarketing to market directly to their customers and make their lives easier in the process.